MicrosoftDocs/azure-devops-docs/docs/pipelines/release/triggers.md

 [!INCLUDE [version-rm-dev14](../_shared/version-rm-dev14.md)]

-You can configure when releases should be created, and when those releases should be deployed to environments.
+You can configure when releases should be created, and when those releases should be deployed to environments, in your DevOps CI/CD processes.
 The former is configured through [release triggers](#release-triggers), and the latter through [environment triggers](#env-triggers) - both in a release definition.